openstack/openstack-manuals/doc/ha-guide/source/shared-database-configure.rst

    | wsrep_sync_wait              | 0     |
    +------------------------------+-------+

-For the documentation of these parameters, wsrep Provider option and status variables available in Galera Cluster, see `Reference
+For documentation about these parameters, ``wsrep`` provider option, and status variables available in Galera Cluster, see the Galera cluster `Reference
 <http://galeracluster.com/documentation-webpages/reference.html>`_.